Xceptance/neodymium-showcase/README.md

 Under `showcase.neodymium.tests.localization` you can find how to use the localization feature of neodymium.
 Note that all the translated strings can be found in the `localization.yaml` in the config folder.
 ## 3. PDF Download
 In the `showcase.neodymium.tests.pdf` package is a basic test for downloading and checking a PDF file.
 In this test, we use the PDFBox framework for handling a PDF file.
-The Selenide framework contains the `download` function which allows to download a file directly via a given link.
+To first download such a file, we use Selenide's `download` function in order to download a file directly via a given link.
-Then, you have to load the PDF file with the PDFBox framework.
-With it we can get to the text and verify it.
+Then, the PDF file is loaded with the PDFBox framework, so we can access the text and verify it.

 ## License